 Presto Best Practices¶

-This section describes some best practices for Presto queries.
+This section describes some best practices for Presto queries and it covers:

 Qubole recommends that you use ORC file format; ORC

 outperforms text format considerably.
 For example, suppose you have you have a table